Gunnedah: Sports

 The most popular sport in Gunnedah by a wide margin is Rugby league.
 The local team, the Gunnedah Bulldogs, play out of Kitchener Park.
 They compete in the Group 4 Rugby League competition, in which they have won seven premierships.

-Other sports teams include the Gunnedah AFL Bulldogs and Gunnedah Red Devils RUFC.
+Other sports teams include the Gunnedah AFL Bulldogs competing in AFL North West NSW, Gunnedah Red Devils RUFC competing in the Central Northern Rugby Union and Gunnedah FC competing in the Northern Inland Football.

 Geography

 Gunnedah Shire is situated 264 m above sea level on the Liverpool Plains in the Namoi River valley.
 It is very flat; the tallest hills are 400 to 500 m above sea level.
 The climate is hot in summer, mild in winter and dry, although rainstorms in catchment areas occasionally cause flooding of the Namoi River.
 Major floods cut transport links to the town, briefly isolating it from the outside world.
 The town is located on a rich coal seam and within the northern New South Wales wheat belt.

 The Gunnedah area is noted for its abundance of native wildlife, including kangaroos, echidnas and koalas.
 Koalas can often be found in trees within the town, as well as in the surrounding countryside with the help of signs placed by the local tourist centre.
 The koala population is considered to be the largest koala colony in the state, west of the Great Dividing Range.